 The shoot day quickly came and went, and Tom’s team coordinated all the production details without a hiccup.
 The final images were such a hit that Brunner Works installed a larger-than-life mural with five of the final images surrounded by flying donuts, giving way to a larger audience being found on social media.

-See more of Tom on his website.
+Check out more of Tom’s work on his website.